cacosomnia (s) (noun)

 , insomniacs (pl)

-1. The chronic inability to fall asleep or to remain asleep for an adequate length of time: As an insomniac
+The chronic inability to fall asleep or to remain asleep for an adequate length of time: Janet had insomniac

-, Janet had problems sleeping at night because she was constantly haunted by the fact that she couldn't pay back her loan debts.
+problems regarding sleeping at night because she was constantly haunted by the fact that she couldn't pay back her loan debts.

 2. A person who cannot sleep even when he or she is sleepy: Being an insomniac